 Because I wanted to repurpose an old seatless chair, I figured I could incorporate the antlers to decorate it.
 Now, instead of using the chair as a seat, it is used to hold a bucket and magazines.

 I wasn’t sure how my husband would feel about a set of his antlers draped with faux pearls but he got kind of a kick out of it …I think.
 He did think that it looked a bit like a torture chair at first until I explained that it was no longer an actual chair but a decorative accent to hold magazines!
-You can see the whole before and after of the chair here.

 The single antler hugging the picture frame is typically the way I like to use the antlers.
 It’s an easy way to add a rustic touch to any decor piece.
 I have also placed them by lamps, hanging out of a basket, and wrapped around a candy dish.